The $2 billion digital 'ram-raids': Inside the scams - fraudsters targeting your money

 Only 35 per cent of respondents turned to law enforcement or other governmental agencies.

-Banks themselves have been under heavy scrutiny with calls from Consumer and some financial experts for better customer protection.
+Banks themselves have been under scrutiny and criticism with calls from Consumer and financial experts for better customer protection.
+The Government has also now stepped in.

 One significant move to kneecap fraudsters would be a confirmation of payee system, widely used in the UK.

-The system also sounds a warning if you think you’re sending money to a company’s account but is actually owned by an individual.
+The system will also sound an alarm if someone thinks they’re depositing money into a company’s account but is actually owned by an individual.

 “It can also raise a yellow flag if a name is a letter out, or an account number a digit wrong, helping to prevent a fat-fingered transfer of funds to the wrong account,” reported Keall.